What are Diabetic Socks?

 Styles and Colors

-Women’s and mens diabetic socks come in different styles including over the calf, crew, quarter, and low cut lengths.
+Women’s and diabetic socks for men come in different styles including over the calf, crew, quarter, and low cut lengths.
 Over the calf is the longest and comes up to the knee.
 The crew style sits half way between the ankles and knees.
 Diabetic ankle socks covers the ankles.
 Lastly, the low cut style is worn below the ankles.
 Diabetic socks are available in a variety of colors.
 However, for diabetics that suffer from a loss of foot sensation, doctors suggest wearing light color socks to quickly detect foot injuries.

 Sock Sizes and Fit